tmminimalist-sketch/meteora-invent/dbc/README.md

 # Dynamic Bonding Curve
 This folder contains all the scripts to interact with Meterora's Dynamic Bonding Curve

+## Config Keys

+Config Keys are an essential part of launching using DBC.
+The parameters set in the config keys determine the launch parameters used.
+You can either re use a existing config key or create one yourself.

-## Quicklaunch
+## Quick launch

-Use [quicklaunch](./quicklaunch/README.md) to launch a token using an existing config key or to use the default configs to launch a token
+Use [quick launch](./quick-launch/README.md) to launch a token using an existing config key or to use the default configs to launch a token

-## Quickstart
+## Custom Launch

-Use [quickstart](./quickstart/README.md) to set custom launch parameters, create a custom config key and to launch a token.
+Use [custom launch](./custom-launch/README.md) to set custom launch parameters, create a custom config key and to launch a token.

 ## Scripts